YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 * Region and segment names always display in uppercase

-* Name space object names always appear in case in which they are entered.
+* Name space object names always appear in the case in which they are entered.

-* File-names always appear in case in which they are entered.
+* File-names always appear in the case in which they are entered.

 .. note::
    The .dat extension is appended to the file-name when the database file is created, but does not appear in the Global Directory listing, unless you enter it that way.